Cloudinary provides two methods for organizing and sharing your assets: folders and collections.

 If you know the name of the folder you want to view (or a part of it), you can quickly navigate to it from any view via the Media Library Search bar.
 As you type, any folder names matching the characters you've entered will be included in the search filter (along with assets, collections, and other entities that match your query).
 You can easily identify folders by the folder icon.
 Clicking on the folder in the search filter navigates directly to it.

-You can create folders or subfolders from a variety of locations in the Media Library, including from the Add Folder button near the folder path breadcrumbs or within the Folder pane.
+The easiest way to create folders or subfolders is from the Add Folder button near the folder path breadcrumbs.
 You can also create a new folder when moving assets to a new location.

 You can select to Delete a folder from the options menu located next to the folder name.
 Deleting a folder will delete all the contents of the selected folder including all subfolders.